Scholarly Authority Yes! History of Scholarship Amateur Scholarship

 1

-In spite of what you've read, Professor Roberts' 1935 article does not give the date of P52 as 125.
+In spite of what people tell you scholar-Professor Roberts said in his 1935 article, the 1935 article does not give the date of P52 as 125.
 He gives the date as in "the first half of the second century." (see page 16).
+He does not say that AD 125 is more likely than AD 150.
+Not that this detail matters because...

 2

 Professor Roberts does not describe his scientific method.
 Because he didn't have one.
-What he did was he felt that in a general way P52 looked like a couple undated maybe [!!] early second century documents, and in a general way like four documents datable to 94, 98, 117, and 127 AD.
+Again, according to his paper what he did was he felt that in a general way P52 looked like a couple undated maybe [!!] early second century documents, and in a general way like four documents datable to 94, 98, 117, and 127 AD.
 Also, some of the A's looked similar.
 And in a general way P52, he thought, looked not like one [!] letter from 153 AD.
 That's it.

 In fact Prof Roberts himself wasn't convinced, but he showed a photo of P52 to some chums, and they convinced him to be firm.
 If these fellows had actual repeatable, testable science guiding their analysis, Prof. Roberts' doesn't mention that either.